ty-anderson/python_quickstart/docs/docs_4_building_large_projects.md

 If there is code in the ``__init__.py`` file, you can just import the module name like ``import db``.
 If there is a function inside the ``__init__.py`` file called ``new_func`` you could ``from db import new_func``

-To run various files in a larger project, see [run scripts in module mode](#run-scripts-in-module-mode)